 Philippine President Rodrigo Duterte will visit Kuwait next month as the two governments seek to resolve labour issues that have seen a ban on Filipinos coming to the country for work.

-The Philippines reinforced a January suspension on its citizens being deployed to Kuwait on February 12 after a string of abuse cases were highlighted by the country’s premier.
+The Philippines reinforced a January suspension on its citizens being deployed to Kuwait on February 12 after a string of abuse cases were highlighted by the country’s premier including that of a domestic worker found dead in a freezer.

-Three days prior Duterte showed pictures of the body of a Filipino maid found in the freezer of a Kuwaiti apartment and called for airlines to fly workers home for free.
+Three days prior Duterte showed pictures of the body of a Filipino maids assaulted by their employers and called for airlines to fly workers home for free.

 “What are you doing to my countrymen?
 And if I were to do it to your citizens here, would you be happy?,” he was quoted as saying.